 Reuse stable policy answers across paraphrased questions without crossing release, access, or freshness boundaries; then prove the cache is both safe and worth serving.

-Suppose the deployed delivery-support assistant repeatedly answers the public question, "How long can I return unused headphones?"
-Shoppers phrase that question many ways.
+Suppose the deployed developer-docs assistant repeatedly answers the public question, "How long are revoked API keys retained?"
+Developers phrase that question many ways.
 Reusing a verified answer could save generation work and respond faster.
-Reusing the answer after a return-policy update, for another tenant, or for a live order-status question could be plainly wrong.
+Reusing the answer after an API-key retention policy update, across a tenant boundary, or for a live incident-status question could be plainly wrong.

 A response cache isn't a memory of generally true sentences.
 It's a store of outputs generated under a particular contract.
 The release bundle from the previous chapter gives us most of that contract already.